Frequently Asked Questions: Care & Maintenance

 If the wax finish is discolored or has dirt build-up, use a combination liquid cleaner/wax made specifically for wood flooring.
 Make sure it is solvent rather than water-based.
 Spread the liquid cleaner/wax with a cloth or fine steel wool and rub gently to remove grime and old wax.
 Wipe the floor clean, let it dry for about 20 minutes, and then buff.

-Can cleaning products for vinyl or tile floors be used on wood floors as well?
+Can cleaning products for vinyl or tile floors be used on wood floors?

 No. Never use vinyl or tile cleaning products on wood floors.
 And never use self-polishing acrylic waxes on wood floors.
 These waxes cause wood to become slippery and dull.
 In this case, the floor must be sanded and refinished.

-Never damp mop a waxed floor.
+Never damp mop or steam clean a waxed floor.
 When cleaning a surface-finished floor, follow the manufacturer's recommendations.
-You may generally use a dampened (near dry) mop to maintain a wood floor; however excessive moisture can cause damage.
-Standing water can dull the finish, damage the wood, and leave a discoloring residue.
+You may generally use a dampened (near dry) mop to maintain a wood floor; however excessive moisture can cause damage as can steam cleaners.
+Water can dull the finish and even damage the wood.
 If water spills on a wood floor, immediately wipe it up with a clean cloth.

 How can I prevent scratches on wood flooring?